Differentiable Acoustic Radiance Transfer: Methods

+and it can be precomputed since each component BSDF $\rho_{i, m}$ is fixed.
 We let both reflection coefficients $\alpha_i$ and combination weights $\beta_{i,m}$ be learnable.
-Also, each BSDF matrix can be precomputed with its definition \eqref{eq:scattering-decomposition}.
 As component BSDFs, we use the ideal specular and diffuse reflections \cite{siltanen2007room}.
 For multi-room scenes, we also include specular and diffuse transmissions.
-The parametric model has the advantage of providing more compact and interpretable parameters.
+Their definitions are given as

+$\mathrm{sgn}(\cdot)$ denotes the sign function and $\mathbbm{1}$ is an indicator function, which equals $1$ when the condition holds, $0$ otherwise. \looseness=-1 This parametric DART is consistent with standard material choices in room acoustics modeling, providing more compact and interpretable parameters ($\smash{N}_\mathrm{BSDF} + 1$ parameters per patch, versus $\smash{N_\mathrm{dir}^2} + 1$ for unconstrained DART).